 Conference pricing, desktop and mobile views.
 Due to the variety of options, a simple static table would be insufficent.
 As a result, Zurb Responsive Tables were employed in order to give mobile users a full experience on smaller screens.
 Subtle affordances, such as column shadows and brief helper text instructions display at mobile view to help users navigate.

 Critical to the user experience, and success of the site was online registration.
-Here, careful design ensures easy navigability, as well as customized radio selects to give mobile users ease for handling the process while on the go.
+Here, careful design of user interface elements ensures easy navigability, as well as customized radio selects to give mobile users ease for handling the process—and boost accessibility—while on the go.

 Confernce locations are a key selling point for an event.
 Here, team-selected attractions, as well as the main venue, are displayed on an interactive map, where elements are highlighted via taps or hovers on either the marker or the description.
 Custom marker icons and enhanced mobile display are key elements.

 In order to give conference attendees the most up-to-date information, the program was to be online-only.
 As a result, careful attention was paid to balancing features and performance, especially for mobile.
 Here, typography and color are used to separate events, and location links are tied to appropriate floorplans to help attendees get to where they need.

 To assist sales staff, sponsorship offerings were listed in an online prospectus, and also offered users the ability to purchase online via the payment portal.

 To give conference sponsors adequate representation, custom displays were created to displays sponsors by level.
 This was optimized for clean presentation at mobile, as well as for exhibitor display.

 To help prospective attendees in their travel decisions, a complete conference hotel description, as well as links directly to online booking, was provided.